July 22, 2013

 BSD Date - Mac OSX

-The f option is for input format.
-The j option is to not try to set the time.
-The last argument is optional, is the output format and it requires an x as a prefix.
+option is to not try to set the time.
+The last argument is optional, is the output format and it requires an

 $ date -jf "%Y-%m-%d %H:%M:%S %Z" "2013-07-19 00:00:01 JST" "+%s"